Residential lease: work to be carried out by the owner (lessor)

 • are abusive in nature

-• or do not comply with the conditions laid down in notification of works
+• or do not comply with the conditions set out in notification of works

 • or make the use of the dwelling impossible or dangerous.